pippinbarr/super-mario-nothing/process/journal.md

 One thing that's noticeable (I assume/think) is that lower down in the file it all looks more rhythmic and patterns - repeated hex codes etc. - which I imagine is the image data/sprite stuff for the game.
 So it *feels* like I'm deleting something different in that moment.

 Aaaand... it's done.
 Let me make sure it still runs.
 It does.
 Mission accomplished.

+//

+Huh.
+About as anticlimactic as you would expect.
+What am I supposed to do now then?
+I need to probably write another go at the "why" and at least in theory I should also write a closing statement to follow the method.
+These are all reasonable things.
+Might have to be more of a "what I learned" than anything ... well obviously there's no interactivity or anything like that to think about.
+Let's try.